 No matter what the cause of death; losing a colleague can be devastating for those who worked with them.
 When the Emergency Services loses a colleague - it really runs deep.
 Because they weren’t just a colleague, and they weren’t just a friend.
-They were family.
-It’s...read more
+They...read more

 The first time I did compressions on a patient who was in cardiac arrest, was whilst I was a Patient Transport Officer (PTO).
 It was a regular patient of ours, whom we took to his dialysis appointment several times a week.
 We’d only just arrived at the hospital with...read more

 Have you ever worked with someone for a long time; and they used to be all fun and laughs, …..but now they’re just ANGRY?
 Or maybe you’ve been married to someone for what seems like an eternity; and it was always so much love & respect & laughs for most...read more

 So today I had the pleasure of running into a mate of mine whom is also a former Paramedic, – (and I think he was a bloody awesome one at that!).
 However, unlike him – I have never been diagnosed with PTSD, nor have I suffered like he has…but I can understand &...read more